• Home

 • Instruction Manuals - every camera is different and your instructor will need this to help you with camera-related questions

-• Tripod (head and legs)
+• Sturdy tripod (head and legs)

 • Camera and lens cleaning supplies